foundrybot-ca/foundrybot/README.md

 - **FoundryBot**:
   _“Melt the metal, cast the machine, and bring the entire factory online.”_

-The ISO itself is **repacked** with everything it needs — including packages, configuration, and recovery artifacts — and then deployed as a unified system.
+The ISO itself is **repacked** with everything it needs — including packages, configuration, and recovery artifacts — and then deployed as a unified system, Simply add your own artifacts and post installers.

 ---